 How to Properly Cook Bean Sprouts

-If you want to sauté the bean sprouts, use the medium heat.
-Lightly stir the sprouts to make them cooked evenly for about 3-5 minutes.
+If you want to sauté the bean sprouts, use medium heat.
+Lightly stir the sprouts to make them cook evenly for about 3-5 minutes.
 Eat them while they are still warm.

 Bean sprouts are quick to be cooked.
-If you overcook them, they will lose their crispness and be very soggy.
+If you overcook them, they will lose their crispness and become very soggy.
 It is also important to stir them often while on the stove.
-Otherwise, you would end up with partially overcooked bean sprout and partially undercooked bean sprouts in one serving.
+Otherwise, you would end up with partially overcooked bean sprouts and partially undercooked bean sprouts in one serving.

 Nutrition of Bean Sprouts